Monday, April 29, 2019

 The Brewers also have a Milwaukee Baseball Walk of Fame, honoring 20 greats from both teams.
 From the Brewers, in addition to Selig, Kuenn, Uecker, Aaron, Yount, Molitor, Fingers, Money, Thomas, Cooper, Gantner, Higuera and Jenkins, it honors former general manager Harry Dalton.
 From the Braves, it honors Aaron, Kuenn, pitchers Warren Spahn and Lew Burdette, 3rd baseman Eddie Mathews, 1st baseman Joe Adcock, shortstop Johnny Logan and general manager John Quinn.

 In addition to Aaron, Spahn, Mathews, Yount, Molitor, Thomas, Gantner, Kuenn, Cooper, Selig and Uecker, the Wisconsin Athletic Hall of Fame has honored Braves broadcaster Earl Gillespie; minor-league Brewers stars Charlie Grimm and Joe Hauser, and Wisconsin-born baseball stars Kid Nichols, Ginger Beaumont, Davy Jones, Addie Joss, Billy Sullivan, George McBride, Fred Luderus, Pants Rowland, Ed Konetchy, Burleigh Grimes, Al Simmons, Ray Berres and Ken Keltner.
-Nichols, Joss, Grimes and Simmons are in the Baseball Hall of Fame.
+Nichols, Joss, Grimes and Al Simmons are in the Baseball Hall of Fame.
+(UPDATE: Ted Simmons is now in the Baseball Hall of Fame as well.)

 Aaron and Spahn were named to the Major League Baseball All-Century Team in 1999.
 That same year, The Sporting News named Aaron, Spahn, Mathews, Fingers and Molitor to their 100 Greatest Baseball Players.